LuisMarchio03/FidelityApp/readme.md

 ## Schema user

-- [x] The user must be able to register in the application with name, email, password and type (user / employee).
+- [] The user must be able to register in the application with name, email, password and type (user / employee / admin).

 - [x] The user must be able to update name, email and password.